- My LS

 Pre-charge engagement fee consultation

-The Ministry of Justice (MoJ) is consulting until 25 January 2021 on the fee to be paid to solicitors for ‘pre-charge engagement’ (PCE).
+We've submitted our response to the MoJ consultation on the fee to be paid to solicitors for ‘pre-charge engagement’ (PCE).

 This is the final part of the ‘accelerated items’ which were brought forward as part of the Criminal Legal Aid Review (CLAR).